Nap Training: The Dos and Don’ts of Cry It Out

 As with any sleep training method, there are always pros and cons to each style.
 One of the cons of the CIO method is listening to your baby cry and fighting the urge to help and comfort them.
 Some critics of the method claim that allowing your baby to cry for too long may affect your baby’s relationship with you.
 After you start sleep training using cry it out, you may begin to notice that your baby sometimes no longer relies on you for comfort, even when they are happy.
 The baby sees that you are not there to comfort them when they are fussy and crying, so they may think that you won’t be there to comfort them when they are happy.

-An advantage of the cry it out method can be that it helps your baby learn to self-soothe to fall asleep faster on his own.
+An advantage of the CIO method can be that it helps your baby learn to self-soothe to fall asleep faster on his own.
 Your baby will learn to comfort themselves without you near, which will make bedtime an easier time for both parents and baby.
 Another advantage of the CIO method is your baby will be able to put himself back to sleep should he wake up in the middle of the night.
 Just like adults, babies often wake up at night.
 But instead of crying for you, the skills learned from the cry it out method will enable your baby to soothe himself back to sleep, enabling more restful sleep for everyone.

 Things to Keep In Mind When Using The Ferber Method of Cry It Out